 Needing to cancel a life insurance policy is actually one of the best arguments for keeping it.
 There is a huge financial burden placed on your loved ones when you pass away, for example outstanding debts and mortgages, and funeral costs.
 Keeping your life insurance policy active can help them enormously and relieve the burden.
 This is especially important if the insured party is the main source of income for the family.

 It’s important to remember that life insurance gets more expensive the older you are.
 If you cancel now with the intention of getting a new policy a few years down the line, it could end up costing more money.
-You should also bear in mind that if you develop any illnesses or conditions in that period, your life insurance will be considerably more expensive.
+You should also bear in mind that if you develop any illnesses or conditions in that period, your life insurance costs will be considerably higher.

 There are other options to cancelling your current policy:

 - Pay less for less: You can speak to your current policy provider about a reduced cover that will cost you less money.
 Insurance providers will often try to sell you as much as they can, and if your circumstances change, it may be that you are now ‘over-insured’.
 For example, if you’ve paid off some debts or your children are now independent, you won’t need the same level of cover and you could be getting cheaper life insurance.